 What is Profit and Loss?
-Describe with example
+Describe with the help of an example

 In mathematics, profit and loss refer to the financial outcomes of business transactions or investments.
 They are fundamental concepts in finance and accounting, providing insight into the success or failure of ventures.
 Let's delve deeper into each concept with examples: